ThatAquarel/StudyGuides/english/2023-11-20_macbeth_act_1.md

 The King comes here tonight.

- MACBETH  Thou ’rt mad to say it.
+  Thou ’rt mad to say it.
 Is not thy master with him, who, were ’t so,
 Would have informed for preparation?